-Column A Column B Bare Incandescent Bulbs 15 watts 40 watts Illuminated Buildings 15 ft. candles 30 ft. candles Back lighted or luminous background signs 150 ft. lamberts 250 ft. lamberts Outdoor Illuminated Signs & Poster Panels 25 ft. candles 110 ft. candles Any other unshielded sources, intrinsic 50 candela per 50 candela per brightness square square centimeter centimeter
+Column A Column B Bare Incandescent Bulbs 15 watts 40 watts Illuminated Buildings 15 ft. candles 30 ft. candles Back lighted or luminous background signs 150 ft. lamberts 250 ft. lamberts Outdoor Illuminated Signs & Poster Panels 25 ft. candles 110 ft. candles Any other unshielded sources, intrinsic brightness 50 candela per square centimeter 50 candela per square centimeter performance standards applicable to the proposed use and shall submit with the permit application, an agreement to conform with such standards at all times.
+Any violation of the agreement shall constitute a violation of this Ordinance and shall be treated accordingly.